What is the purpose of the medicine Octreotide Injection?

 Is octreotide effective at shrinking tumors?

-Octreotide is effective in treating the symptoms of carcinoid syndrome.
+Octreotide is powerful in treating the side effects of the carcinoid condition.
 Octreotide can decrease carcinoid tumors temporarily, but it does not cure them.
-Sandostatin®, the original version of octreotide, is injected twice daily under the skin (subcutaneously).
+The original version of octreotide is injected twice daily under the skin (subcutaneously).

 - Flushing of the skin.
-Your face and upper chest skin feel hot and change
+Your face and upper chest skin feel hot and changed.

 Octreotide did alter the sleep-wake cycle’s diurnal blood pressure and heart rate fluctuations; there was considerable blood pressure and heart rate decline from daytime to nighttime before therapy, but this was lost after treatment.

-- Treatment \sSurgery.
-Surgery to remove all or part of your cancer could be a viable choice.
+- Treatment Surgery Surgery to remove all or part of your cancer could be a viable choice.

 - Anti-cancer drugs prevent cancer cells from secreting substances.

-- Stopping the flow of blood to liver cancers.
+- Stopping the flow of blood to liver cancer

 - Chemotherapy is the process of using heat or cold to kill cancer cells in the liver.

-What is the severity of a carcinoid tumor?
+What is the severity of an Octreotide Injection tumor?

 Carcinoid tumors can release hormones that cause the lining of heart chambers, valves, and blood arteries to thicken.
 Leaky heart valves and cardiac failure may result, necessitating valve replacement surgery.